Invarion/invarion-docs/docs/rapidplan/the-tools-palette/road-tools/other-road-tools/road-infrastructure-tools.md

 - Draw your island as normal
 - Ensure your cursor is clear of the Island Tool by right clicking
 - Now select the Island that you've drawn by clicking on it once
-- Move your cursor over the control point that you wish to curve and hold down the **CTRL** button on the keyboard.
+- Move your cursor over the control point that you wish to curve and hold down the **Ctrl** button on the keyboard.
 The control points will then turn from red to blue and display curve handles
 - Drag the curve handles out (away from the control point) to increase the radius of the curve until you are happy with the islands shape

     ![Curving_Island](./assets/Curving_Island.png)